bazelbuild/bazel/site/docs/skylark/rules.md

 )
 ```

-In this example, every target of type `metal_binary` will have an implicit
+In this example, every target of type `metal_library` will have an implicit
 dependency on the compiler `//tools:metalc`.
-This allows `metal_binary`'s
+This allows `metal_library`'s
 implementation function to generate actions that invoke the compiler, even
 though the user did not pass its label as an input.
 Since `_compiler` is a
 private attribute, we know for sure that `ctx.attr._compiler` will always point